laurentknauss/Trie-Structures/README.md

 This repository contains an implementation of a Binary Search Tree (BST) in Golang.<br>

-The codebase demonstrates the basic operations of a BST, including insertion and in-order traversal.
+The codebase demonstrates the basic operations of a BST, including insertion and in-order traversal.<br>
 The implementation is simple, yet effective, and serves as a great starting point for anyone looking to understand the fundamentals of BSTs.

 Features
 Node structure to represent each node in the BST